First Impression: Schuyler Treveris Series

 The emphasis is on readability.
 This is a good thing.
 We have hundreds of Bibles available that emphasize study and include references, footnotes, and verse-by-verse layouts that are designed for use with concordances and commentaries.
 This is why I’m glad they’re starting with the King James Version.
 The numbers are here if you need them, but the text isn’t a slave to the man-made verse divisions.

 I know it’s designed for reading, but I plan to use it for preaching and teaching.
 I think it will be better for preaching in context.
 I prefer no distractions and I usually back up to the beginning of the sentence or paragraph anyway.
 The verse numbers in the margins will get me to the line I want, just like I do now with the Clarion.
 ‘Most’ of the time a verse starts at the beginning of the sentence or after punctuation, so it won’t be that difficult to figure out where a verse starts.
-I’ll at least try it.
+It still has the capital letters, so it shouldn’t be difficult to find the verses.

 The Schuyler Treveris isn’t the first design to ever move verse numbers to the margins.
 Here’s a look at just a few…